MaximilianFreitag/MaximilianFreitag/README.md

 <br>

-- [ ] The first 100 star repository on github
+- [ ] 🥇 The first 100 star repository on github
-- [ ] 20 projects build with python
+- [ ] 🥈 20 projects build with python �
-- [x] Creating a welcoming readme file for the first page
+- [x] 🥉 Create a readme file for the first page